LibrePCB-Libraries/Diodes_Incorporated.lplib/README.md

 Discrete, logic, analog and mixed-signal semiconductors.

-Inofficial library, not endorsed by Diodes Incorporated.
+Unofficial library, not endorsed by Diodes Incorporated.

 ## License